Agniva2006/Gender-Classification-Deep-Learning-Model/README.md

 ## 📌 Task Objective:

-> * Train a model to accurately classify the gender of a face image*
+> * Train a model to accurately classify the gender of a face image. if image is distorted, black and while or hazy it can predict also*

 ###  Success Criteria: